Scott Askham

-Scott Askham (born 20 May 1988) is an English mixed martial artist currently competing in the Middleweight division of KSW.
-A professional since 2010, he has also competed for the UFC, Absolute Championship Berkut, BAMMA, and Cage Warriors.
-He is currently ranked #2 in the KSW Middleweight rankings.
+Scott Askham (born 20 May 1988) is an English mixed martial artist currently competing in the Middleweight division of Oktagon MMA.
+A professional since 2010, he has also competed for the UFC, Konfrontacja Sztuk Walki (KSW), Absolute Championship Berkut, BAMMA, and Cage Warriors.

 Background

 Born and raised in West Yorkshire, Askham began training in mixed martial arts as a teenager and took part in several amateur fights before turning professional in 2010.
-During this time, he also worked for a bit with a maintenance company installing street lighting.
+During this time, he also worked with a maintenance company installing street lighting.

 Mixed martial arts career

 Early career

 Prior to his professional career, Askham held an amateur MMA record of 3–0.
 He made his professional debut competing as a middleweight for various regional promotions across Great Britain, including stints in Cage Warriors and BAMMA.
 He was able to compile an undefeated record of 12–0 along the way, finishing a large portion of his fights in the first round.

 After his TKO stoppage of Max Nunes in June 2014, Askham signed with the UFC.